The Jenny Jones Show: Cultural impact

 The show is credited with making numerous contributions to the talk show genre.
-Syndicators used the show's slow-to-build success as a sales tool to convince television stations to carry struggling talk shows, such as The Roseanne Show and The Queen Latifah Show.
-The show helped popularize the use of paternity tests and makeovers in talk shows, which later became standards of the genre.
-Gini Graham Scott's 1996 book "Can We Talk?: The Power and Influence of Talk Shows" was inspired by the show.
+Its slow-to-build success was used by syndicators to convince television stations to carry struggling talk shows such as The Roseanne Show, The Queen Latifah Show, and Carnie!
+According to The Washington Post, the show helped popularize the use of paternity tests and makeovers in talk shows which later became standards of the genre.
+Guests such as Retta and Rude Jude have credited the show with launching their careers and it provided publicity to others such as Alan Abel.
+The show's music segments helped to provide a platform for many developing artists.
+Additionally, the show's frequent makeover episodes spawned the slang phrase a "Jenny Jones makeover", which is used to denote a significant change in appearance.